Madeleine Smith: Later life

 Following the scandal her family were forced to quit their Glasgow home and their country villa Rowaleyn in Rhu and moved to Bridge of Allan in central Scotland.
 They moved again in 1860 to Old Polmont.
 Her father died in Polmont in 1863 aged 55, broken by the whole affair.

+"Four years after the trial, she married George Wardle, a London artist and an associate of William Morris.
+She had three children, became a Socialist, started the fashion of using mats on the dinner table instead of a tablecloth, and numbered among her acquaintances the young G.B.
+Shaw."

-On 4 July 1861, she married an artist named George Wardle, William Morris's business manager.
+On 4 July 1861, she married an artist named George Wardle, later, William Morris's business manager.
 They had one son (Thomas, born 1864) and one daughter (Mary, called "Kitten", born 1863).
 For a time, she became involved with the Fabian Society in London, and was an enthusiastic organiser.
-As she was known by her new married name, not everyone knew who she was, but a few did.
+Because she was known by her new married name, not everyone knew who she was, but a few did.

 After many years of marriage, she and her husband separated in 1889 and Madeleine moved to New York City.
-Around 1916, she married a second time to William A. Sheehy and this marriage lasted until his death in 1926.
+Around 1916, then 75, she married 49-year-old William A. Sheehy and this marriage lasted until his death in 1926.

+She was buried in New York at Mount Hope Cemetery in Hastings-on-Hudson on 19 April 1928.

 Later theories

-As in the case of Lizzie Borden, scholars and amateur criminologists have spent decades going over the details of the case.

-Most modern scholars believe that Smith committed the crime and the only thing that saved her from a guilty verdict and a death sentence was that no eyewitness could prove that Smith and l'Angellier had met in the weeks before his death.
+Scholars and amateur criminologists have spent decades going over the details of the case.
+Most modern scholars believe that Smith committed the crime and the only thing that saved her from a guilty verdict and a death sentence was that no eyewitness could prove that Smith and L'Angelier had met in the weeks before his death.

-After the trial, The Scotsman ran a small article stating that a witness had come forward claiming that a young male and female were seen outside Smith's house on the night of l'Angellier's death.
+After the trial, The Scotsman ran a small article stating that a witness had come forward claiming that a young male and female were seen outside Smith's house on the night of L'Angelier's death.
 However, the trial was already in progress, and the witness could not be questioned during it.